Neethuharii/Netflix_clone/README.md

 Push to the new branch
 Submit a pull request
 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License..